Deleranax/tpm/README.md

    ```
 5. Upload/statically serve the directory in which you executed the commands.

 6. Enjoy!
-You can install the repository using `tpm repo add *URL*`.
+You can install the repository using `ccpm register *URL*`.

 ## Publish a package